blacktyger/epic-server-logs-analyser/README.md

 For Linux type in cmd `/python3 main.py`

-When running for the first time it will download missing Python libraries
+When running for the first time it will download missing Python packages

 After completed process there will be new directory `ips/` with 2 CSV files:
 - `final_list.csv` with unique IPs and dates